griffithlab/pVACtools/docs/pvacseq/features.rst

 the :ref:`standalone coverage filter <filter_commands>` to further narrow down their results from the filtered output file.

-If the input VCF is annotated with transcript support levels, pVACseq will filter on the transcript support level to only keep high-confidence transcripts of level 1.
+If the input VCF is annotated with Ensembl transcript support levels (TSLs), pVACseq will filter on the transcript support level to only keep high-confidence transcripts of level 1.
 This filter can also be run :ref:`standalone
 <filter_commands>`.

 As a last filtering step, pVACseq applies the top score filter to only keep the top scoring epitope for each variant.
-As with all previous filter, this filter can also be run :ref:`standalone <filter_commands>`.
+As with all previous filters, this filter can also be run :ref:`standalone <filter_commands>`.

 **Scoring of candidate neoepitopes**

-Filtered neoepitopes are :ref:`scored and ranked <score>` based on the binding affinity, fold change between mutant and wildtype binding affinity, gene expression, RNA and DNA VAF.
+Filtered neoepitopes are :ref:`scored and ranked <score>` based on the binding affinity, fold change between mutant and wildtype binding affinity (agretopicity), gene expression, RNA and DNA VAF.

 **Incorporation of proximal germline and somatic variants**

-To incorporate proximal variants into the neoeptioe predictions, users can provide a :ref:`phased VCF of proximal variants <phased_vcf>`  as an input to their pVACseq runs.
+To incorporate proximal variants into the neoepitope predictions, users can provide a :ref:`phased VCF of proximal variants <phased_vcf>` as an input to their pVACseq runs.
-This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase to a somatic variant of interest.
-This results in corrected mutant and wildtype protein sequences that account for proximal variants.
+This VCF is then used to incorporate amino acid changes of nearby variants that are in-phase with a somatic variant of interest.
+This results in corrected mutant and wildtype protein sequences that account for proximal variants when MHC binding predictions are performed.

 **NetChop and NetMHCstab integration**